ramzirich/peace-pulce/README.md

 ###  Make Our services Available for all:

-Our mental health services shouldn't stay on the local host, it's our duty to make it accessible to everyone, so AWS please let us deliver our message world wide!!
+Our mental health services shouldn't stay on the local host, it's our duty to make it accessible to everyone, AWS will let us deliver our message world wide!!

-AWS is cloud platform provided by Amazon,  offering a variety of services such as computing power, storage, databases, machine learning, and more.
+AWS is a cloud platform provided by Amazon,  offering a variety of services such as computing power, storage, databases, machine learning, and more.

    - Install Apache, MariaDb.
    - Create database and user.